CamClrt/FoodChoice/README.md

 Create a user with all privileges:

-`CREATE USER 'FoodChoiceUser'@'localhost' IDENTIFIED BY 'my-secret-pw';` `GRANT ALL PRIVILEGES ON FoodChoice.* TO 'FoodChoiceUser'@'localhost';` `FLUSH PRIVILEGES`
+`CREATE USER 'FoodChoiceUser'@'localhost' IDENTIFIED BY 'my-secret-pw';`
+`GRANT ALL PRIVILEGES ON FoodChoice.* TO 'FoodChoiceUser'@'localhost';`
+`FLUSH PRIVILEGES`
 `exit`

 *If you want to use a different host, it will be also necessary to update HOST_NAME*

 > Configure data.py

-At the root of the package, in data.py module update your user information according the user and user password you have chosen :
+At the root of the package in data.py module, update the user information according what you have chosen :

 USER_NAME = "FoodChoiceUser"
 USER_PASSWORD = "my-secret-pw"